bep/sandbox/README.md

 The interesting line is the "Adding one more ...".
 I also question the cascade-deletion algorithm used for the hasMany-country.
 Will look into that one.

-The tests are run in the *BootStrap* class.
+To run the tests:

+*grails test-app integration: -echoOut*